MaxwellDexter/pico-ps/README.md

 ## Future Features
 I'd like to get these features implemented next:
 - Colour over life
+- Local space emission
-- Easier emitter creation
+- ~~Easier emitter creation~~ done!
 - Sprite animation
 - Emission shapes / emission in area
 - Embedded smoothing
 - Further optimisation
 - Collision
+- ~~Rework backend to use entity-component system~~ not happening soz

 # How To Use
 I'd recommend downloading the project and running the `ps-demo.p8` demo to get a feel for the features that the system has.
-The code can be helpful on how to implement the system into your game, but you can get started quickly by viewing how the `ps-tiny-demo.p8` spawns a particle emitter in just 10 lines (!!).
+The code can be helpful on how to implement the system into your game, but you can get started quickly by viewing how the `ps-tiny-demo.p8` spawns a particle emitter.

 Please look through the code in `ps.lua`, as there are some good comments on what everything does.
 Copy the code and view in a text editor of your choice, as it gets kinda horizontal.

 To use this, please download `ps.lua` (or `ps-lite.lua` if you're on a char diet) and put `#include ps.lua` at the top of your game code.
 This will include the contents of the code in your code, and you can create emitters wherever you like.
-Be sure to update and draw the emitters you have, and run the `update_time()` function (otherwise your emitters won't work!
+Be sure to update and draw the emitters you have, and run the `update_time()` function before updating the emitters (it depends on the udpated time!).
 Emitters are created through the function in the table like `emitter.create(...)` where `...` is all of the arguments.
+There is also a way to create emitters that is easier on the eyes using the optional arguments for `emitter.create()`.
+You can set pretty much every parameter the emitter uses this way. e.g.
+`emitter.set_speed(speed_initial, speed_final, speed_spread)` with `speed_final` and `speed_spread` being optional.
+This is the preferred way of creating emitters.

 Here is the high level UML:
 ![High Level UML for the emitter and particle.](https://github.com/MaxwellDexter/pico-ps/blob/master/readme_images/high-level-uml.png)